alejandraavitia03/MovieRecommenderProject/README.md

  The reason we have chosen to create a movie library/feed software is because we are huge fans of films and are currently unsatisfied with different applications available to find movies based on ratings and genre.
 By creating this software we are hoping to make a much more user friendly and simple experience for ourselves and other movie fanatics who are having trouble picking a movie.
 ### How we will carry on:
 * Language and Tools used:
-	* 'C++' - The language we will be using.
+	* C++ - The language we will be using.
-	* 'Qt'  - https://www.qt.io/ - Te Qt framework is cross-platform mostly used for developing desktop applications.
+	* Qt  - The Qt framework is cross-platform mostly used for developing desktop applications.
 Many big named companies use this platform to create their UI, for example: Mercedes Benz.(https://www.qt.io/)
 * Input:
 	Like Pinterest or We Heart It, users will be prompted to give input:
 	* Favorite: